Dynamics of Local Elasticity During Training of Neural Nets: Analytic Tracking of for Penalized Linear Regression over Features with Discrete Labels

 \begin{itemize} \item An isotropic Gaussian distribution whose along each coordinate the mean is $1$ and variance is $2$.
 These data are labelled with $\e_1 = (1,0)$ \item An isotropic Gaussian distribution whose along each coordinate the mean is $9$ and variance is $1$.
 These data are labelled with $\e_2 = (0,1)$ \end{itemize}

 Further, in computing equation \ref{eq:srel_peel}, we choose $\h_{k,i}$ and $\h_{c,j}$ as the outputs of the above random net $\net$ for an arbitrary pair of data points generated as above with labels $\e_1$ and $\e_2$ respectively.
+Whereas for inter-class, we consider data-points with labels $\e_1$ only.

-In the right side plots of Figures \ref{fig:p_10_dim_100}, \ref{fig:p_50_dim_800} and \ref{fig:p_400_dim_100} we see the time dynamics of $\srel$ as given in equation \ref{eq:srel_peel} for the above setup for different values of $p$ and ${\rm dim}$.
-The plots are averaged over multiple time evolutions starting from random initial values for the two rows of the $\W$ matrix in equation \ref{eq:srel_peel}.
+In the right side plots of Figures \ref{fig:p_10_dim_100} and \ref{fig:p_100_dim_100} we see the time dynamics of inter-class $\srel$, while in Figures \ref{fig:p_10_dim_100_intraclass} and \ref{fig:p_100_dim_100_intraclass} we see the time dynamics of intra-class $\srel$, as given in equation \ref{eq:srel_peel} for the above setup for different values of $p$.
+The plots are averaged over multiple time evolutions starting from random initial values for the two rows of the $\W$ matrix in equation \ref{eq:srel_peel}, and over $20$ random samples of the data-points for smoothening.

 From the figures we confirm the following two salient points,